EricWVGG/sanity-instagram-do/README.md

 Customize the `project.yml` file.
 You can alter the RAM limit (all the functions I’ve written seem to choke on under 512mb).
 Timeout should be generous, connecting to all these third-parties takes time.
 And there’s a familiar CRON schedule at the bottom.

 Before running locally, I suggest pulling up Sanity Studio in a web browser window, with the Instagram Post document type selected.
+This is gonna be fun.

 - go to `/packages/sanity-instagram-do/post` and run `npm run build`
 - then run `node -e 'import("./lib/index.js").then( loadedModule => loadedModule.main() )'`

-If it was successful, the 20 latest Instagram posts should appear in Sanity.
+If it was successful, the 20 latest Instagram posts should automagically appear in Sanity (I love seeing that).

 Also, go the Site document; the access token should be replaced with a new token that will last 60 days.
-That token is refreshed every time this script is run, so as long as you've got it on a cron for at least once every 59 days, it should stay fresh forever.
+That token should _not_ match the one you filled in; it is refreshed every time this script is run, so as long as you've got it on a cron for at least once every 59 days, it should stay fresh forever.

 ## To deploy…